Overview

 hpke-ng is a Rust implementation of Hybrid Public Key Encryption, the cryptographic scheme standardized in RFC 9180 that composes a Key Encapsulation Mechanism (KEM), a Key Derivation Function (KDF), and an Authenticated Encryption with Associated Data (AEAD) cipher into a single, modular construction for public-key encryption of arbitrary-length plaintexts.
 The design is crypto-agile, in the sense that protocol designers can swap primitives (e.g. X25519 → a post-quantum KEM) without rewriting the surrounding code — which makes HPKE the building block underneath modern protocols like Messaging Layer Security (MLS), TLS Encrypted Client Hello, and the post-quantum extensions to Signal’s X3DH.

-Below are the pull requests I have submitted or plan to submit, with links to the diffs and a short note on what each one changes.
+Below are the pull requests I have submitted, with links to the diffs and a short note on what each one changes.

 Pull Requests